mlieberman85/nixbom/README.md

-# SPDNix
+# Nixbom

-SPDNix is a tool intended to generate SPDX specced Software Bill of Materials (SBOM) based on Nix expressions and derivations.
+Nixbom is a tool intended to generate Software Bill of Materials (SBOM) based on Nix expressions and derivations.

+Currently it supports SPDX.